-Updated on March 19th, 2019 by Nathan Parsh
+Updated on March 4th, 2023 by Nikolaos Sismanis

-Monthly dividend stocks are highly appealing to individuals such as retirees, because they make it significantly easier to budget dividend income against living expenses.
+Monthly dividend stocks are highly appealing to individuals such as retirees because they make it significantly easier to budget dividend income against living expenses.
 We’ve compiled a list of all 84 monthly dividend stocks.

 Source: Investor Presentation